w3f/polkadot-wiki/docs/learn-account-restore.md

 To restore the account from this JSON file, once again open the Polkadot{.js} browser plugin.
 Click on the + button at the top.
 This will open up a menu wih several choices - select "Restore account from backup JSON file".
-The program then prompt you for the `.json` file which was download earlier and the password for that account.
+The program then prompts you for the `.json` file which was download earlier and the password for that account.

 ![restore-account-plugin](assets/accounts/polkadot.js_restore_account.png)